ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 Multiple fields can be used at once to further refine the selection.
 Have a go at selecting by different combinations of attributes for different layers.

-When finished, press `Deselect features from all layers`.
+When finished, press `Deselect features from all layers` to deselect everything.

 ### Project Settings